REMOTE OPERATIONS FOR COVID-19

 - To schedule an appointment with a HPHY advisor visit the Human Physiology appointment booking page.

-- During Fall term, drop-in advising with the HPHY peer advisors will be available through Teams.
+- Drop-in advising with the HPHY peer advisors is available through Teams.
 You can chat or call them in Teams (Mon-Fri) by contacting Human Physiology Peers (hphypeer).

 Please use the following contact information for specific questions

 - For undergraduate program inquiries, please email firstname.lastname@example.org or call 541-346-4107

 - For advising information, see the “advising update and contact information” section above.